|

 Salmon

-The US Fish and Wildlife Service (Yukon Delta National Wildlife Refuge) has closed the harvest of king, chum and coho salmon to people that are not residents of the Kuskokwim River (but not currently the Kuskokwim Bay Rivers).
-Please contact their office in Bethel at (907) 543-3151 or visit their website for more information.
+The US Fish and Wildlife Service (Yukon Delta National Wildlife Refuge) has closed the harvest of king and chum salmon (below the Aniak River) to people who are not residents of the Kuskokwim River.
+Please contact their office at Bethel (907) 543-3151 or visit their website at Yukon Delta National Wildlife Refuge | U.S. Fish & Wildlife Service for more information.

 Emergency Orders